bestouff/chipdocs/source/includes/_making.md

 LEDs can be illuminated and turned off using the [commandline interface](#some-gpio-output).
 Refer to the [ChippyRuxpin project](https://github.com/NextThingCo/ChippyRuxpin) on a good example on how to manipulate the commandline using python.

 ### Relays
 Relays are special hardware bridges used to switch higher voltage electronics, protecting CHIP from the high voltages that would destroy it.
-Using a relay board is programmatically no different from using switches.
+Using a relay board is programmatically no different from using LEDs.

 ## Expanding GPIO
 If you don't need to drive an LCD, you can use those pins for more, faster GPIO if you want to.